 - William the Conqueror turned England from a Scandinavian to a western European country.

-- Simon Bolivar is this for several countries.
+- Simon Bolivar is this for several countries in South America.
 One of them, Bolivia, is named for the man.

 - The legendary twins Romulus, and to a lesser extent Remus, according to Roman legend, were this for Rome.
 Lucius Junius Brutus was also widely revered for founding the Republic by kicking out the last King.